datatrail-jhu/10_dsjob/manuscript/01_resume.md

 ### Summary

 In this lesson we've reviewed the general guidelines for resume writing, the important features of any resume, and a few examples of data science resumes.
 It's best at this point to get working on your resume.
-You'll always have to update it and there will always be ways to improve it's appearance, but the hardest part is getting a first draft, so get working on that now!
+You'll be asked to submit a link to your resume in a lesson later in this course as a quiz response.
+And, while you'll always have to update this document and there will always be ways to improve its appearance, the hardest part is getting a first draft, so get working on that now!

 ### Additional Resources